sncryptotech77/BASE-TAMILAN/README.md

 Final settlement and cryptography anchored on Ethereum mainnet.
 Uses Ethereum’s SHA‑256 / KECCAK and Merkle‑tree primitives for state commitments.
 Fraud‑proof windows (or equivalent) allow challengers to detect and dispute invalid state roots.
+Fraud‑proof windows (or equivalent) allow challengers to detect and dispute invalid state roots.